abeisgoat/slime_os/README.md

 This software is experimental and does not work completely, specifically issues include...

 * Input is only supported via an i2c keyboard, which is not documented (hoping to add USB keyboard soon)
 * Some apps are upside down due to the Slimedeck having the screen rotated 180 degrees.
 Newer apps use the `sos.graphics.*` methods which support the `display/flipped` value in `config.py`.
-Older apps use `self.display.*` which needs replacing.`
+Older apps use `self.display.*` and have wild math to rotate everything manually.
 * Everything is generally incomplete

 ## Hardware